hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 ---

 Thank you for reviewing this project!
-We hope this website demonstrates the skills and principles learned in COMP-126 and provides a comprehensive, engaging experience for anyone visiting Brewed Bliss Coffee online.
+We hope this website demonstrates the skills and principles learned in COMP-126 and provides a comprehensive, engaging experience for anyone visiting the **Brewed Bliss Coffee** shop online! ☕